rsolorio/SoloPlayerH/README.md

 - Multiple artists (multiple tags)
 - Multiple covers
 - Language
+- Mood

 ### Tag Mapping
 You can configure how the tag information is retrieved and where it will be stored.

 ### Album Art Color Palette
-The application gets a list of dominant colors for each album art, and you can customize the player view for each individual album art.
+The application gets a list of dominant colors for each album art, and you can customize the colors of player view for each individual album art.

 ### Playlists and Filters
 A playlist is a static list of tracks selected by the user.
 A playlist and its selected tracks are saved in the database.
 The content of a playlist never changes unless the user adds/removes tracks.